|

 - Many regions are having increasing problems with adequate, consistent fresh water supplies.

-These are real or potential problems most of us would rather not think about, preferring to leave the solutions to the people we elect or otherwise pay to worry about such matters.
+These potential trouble points ahead may cause disruptions to life as we have known it in the last half-century.
+Most of us would rather not think about such problems, preferring to leave the solutions to the people we elect or otherwise pay to worry about such matters.
 But you may be shocked, shocked to find out that our elected officials are largely not worrying about these things; in fact, their actions and lack of leadership are largely to blame for the problems.

 among you who think it might be a better idea to "prepare for the worst and hope for the best."
 That means reducing your dependence on centralized, just-in-time delivery of food, energy, water, and health care products.